joemiller/git-flux/README.md

 3. There is a local or remote 'master' branch which will be used to create the 'production' environment branch.

-Once these conditions are met, you can configure the repo to use git-puppet.
+Once these conditions are met, you can configure the repo to use git-flux.
 It will ask a couple questions and create an environment branch named `production` based off of the local `master` branch.
 All 'feature' and 'environment' branches that are created will be based on this `production`.

-    $ git puppet init
+    $ git flux init

     Prefix for environment branches? [environment/]
     Prefix for feature branches? [feature/]